zuozhenggh/learning-library/data-management-library/blockchain/blockchain-table-adb/manage-tables/manage-tables.md

 	![](./images/task6-1.png " ")

 ## Task 7: Generate Certificate

-Let's connect to Oracle cloud shell to generate your x509 keypair.
+Let's connect to Oracle cloud shell to generate your x509 key pair.
+We are generating the key pair and an X509 certificate that will be used for data signing later.

 1. Navigate back to the tab with Oracle Cloud console.
 If you are logged out of cloud shell, click on the cloud shell icon at the top right of the page to start the Oracle Cloud shell and SSH into the instance using this command.